Bugles in the Afternoon

-Bugles in the Afternoon is a 1952 American Western film directed by William Cagney and starring Ray Milland, Helena Carter, Hugh Marlowe and Forrest Tucker, based on the 1943 novel by Ernest Haycox.
+Bugles in the Afternoon is a 1952 American Western film produced by William Cagney, directed by Roy Rowland and starring Ray Milland, Helena Carter, Hugh Marlowe and Forrest Tucker, based on the 1943 novel by Ernest Haycox.
 The story features the Battle of the Little Big Horn.

 Plot

 A rivalry between two U.S. cavalry officers results in Capt.
-Kern Shafter being court martialed for striking a fellow officer, Lt.
+Kern Shafter being court-martialed for striking a fellow officer, Lt.
 Edward Garnett, with a saber.
-Shafter claimed to be defending the honor of his fiancée.
-The court martial found Shafter guilty as charged and was dismissed from the US Army.
+Shafter claims to have been defending the honor of his fiancée.
+The court-martial finds Shafter guilty as charged, and he is cashiered from the US Army.